 There are two scenarios in which the development time of your project can affect the cost of your mobile app.
 The first is when you have a tight deadline.
 To meet the requirements of a small development window, more developers must shift to the project.
 The increase in personnel assigned to the project will increase its cost.

 The other scenario that can increase your app’s total cost is a protracted development timeline.
-By necessity, some projects will take longer than others to complete as adding more features and reviewing changes takes time.
-Experienced developers help mitigate this cost through an agile approach.
+By necessity, some projects will take longer than others to complete, as adding more features and reviewing changes takes time.
+Experienced developers help mitigate this cost through an agile methodology approach.
 By iterating quickly and efficiently, developers ensure clients get updated snapshots of their app’s progress and the ability to integrate feedback into the app.
 Prompt feedback and communication between the client and developer help speed up development, in turn lowering the cost.

 Your choice comes down to knowing what timeline is both cost-effective and realistic.
-If you are hoping to develop an app within a specific time frame and have the extra capital to make it happen so be it.
+If you are hoping to develop an app within a specific time frame and have the extra capital to make it happen, so be it.
 If you have a tight budget and can’t afford to bring on additional developers or resources, then it comes down to prioritizing features and functions that are critical for launch.

 Post-launch support can be broken down into two broad categories: updates and improvements and routine maintenance and support.